 If the complainant is not satisfied with the response of the headteacher or the complaint is about the headteacher, the complainant may write to the Chair of Governors within ten school working days of receiving the response, using the form provided, to request their complaint be considered further.
-Alternatively they may contact the Clerk to the Governors to make arrangements for the form to be completed with them.
+Alternatively they may contact the Clerk to the Governors (or this could be the Complaints Co-ordinator - Enter email and phone here) to make arrangements for the form to be completed with them.
 (As detailed above requests for extensions to the above timescale will be considered in exceptional circumstances.)

-The Form or any other correpondance relating to the complaint should not be sent to other governors or to the clerk to governors to be submitted to a Governing Board Meeting.
+The Form or any other correspondence relating to the complaint should not be sent to other governors or to the clerk to governors to be submitted to a Governing Board Meeting.
 This is because other governors may be needed if the complaint is progressed further through the formal procedure.
 To fulfil such a role they must not have had prior involvement in the complaint.